flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - **Bring up with the Organizing Circle in our meeting: what do we want to cross-post?**
         - **Decide on which approach to take here?
 From the N tools considered**
 - onboarding new members
+    - We could set up a session to discuss infrastructure
 - are registrations working ok?

 ## 2024-07-15